 Task Initiation

-The ability to get started on a task, even when the task is uninteresting or not preferred.
+The ability to get started on a task, even when the task is uninteresting or not preferred

 Inhibition

-The ability to pause before acting (or reacting) and to resist distractions.
+The ability to pause before acting (or reacting) and to resist distractions

 Working Memory

-The ability to hold and use information in the moment (following directions, remembering steps)
+The ability to hold and use information in the moment

-Planning + Organizing
+Planning

 The ability to create a clear plan, break tasks into steps, and manage time effectively